What is a clinical trial?

 Although the aim of a clinical trial is to find new, better treatments, not all clinical trials result in a better treatment.
 A new drug may not work as well as drugs that are currently used, or may have worse side effects.
 However, even this information is very useful to the trial investigators, and goes on to help patients in the future.

-Watch our video, “Drawn to Science: Clinical Trials”, to learn more about clinical trials.
+Watch our video, “What is a Clinical Research Study?”, to learn more about clinical trials.

 Different types of trials

 Clinical trials are divided into different phases of testing: phases 1, 2, 3, and 4, which are often also written as phases I, II, III, and IV.